 “They made a hard time in my life easier to endure.”

 –Melissa C., Riddle & Brantley client

-Proving negligence in any type of personal injury case is difficult, so injured Raleigh drivers need legal representation they can trust to handle these claims.
-The Raleigh car accident lawyers at Riddle & Brantley have the experience and resources to handle the toughest car accident claims.
-Contact our team today to schedule a free consultation with one of our Raleigh personal injury attorneys.
-After we review the details of your case, we can let you know what type of claim you may have.
+Proving negligence in any type of personal injury case is difficult, so injured drivers need legal representation they can trust to handle these claims.
+The car accident lawyers at Riddle & Brantley have the experience and resources to handle the toughest car accident claims.
+Call (919) 876-3020 for a free consultation with one of our Raleigh personal injury attorneys.

-We believe Justice Count for victims of motor vehicle accidents in Raleigh and the greater Triangle and we would love to help however we can.
+We believe Justice Counts for victims of motor vehicle accidents in Raleigh and the greater Triangle and we would love to help however we can.